 What is the Purpose of a TGM internship?

-To provide individuals desiring further training in serving God’s people the opportunity to explore and experience
+To provide individuals desiring further training in serving God’s people the opportunity to explore and experience a very unique Alaskan Ministry through this intense program.

 What is the Summer Mission Focus?